 Finally: Life is Not Found in the Possessions We Have, But In Whose Possession We Are

 We are the possession of God by virtue of Creation.
-We made him and so we are his.
+He made us and so we are his.

 We are the possession of God by virtue of Salvation.
 He saved us and so we are his.